pansay/zp/slides/libertarian-law/Introduction-to-libertarian-Law.md

 And then, in 1971, 50 years ago, the same question...
 Look guys, now these girls are a bit smarter, you sure you don’t want to give them the right to vote?
 Well, okay, fine...

 But...
 If men gave Swiss women the right to vote, that half of the population, who gave Swiss men the right to vote, the other half of the population?
 Why wasn’t it the other way around?
-Why would men have the right to grant or not grant the right to vote to women?
+Why would men have the right to grant or not grant the right to vote to women, and not the other way round?

 Nothing absolute, universal.
 Nothing justified in Law.
 Again, a historical accident, groups of people, depending on power relations, that take power or do not take it, and build some institutions.
 In this case, some institutions made by men.

-Swiss feminists could also have made their own parallel state, their own institutions, with the same authority, or absence of authority, as the institutions built by men.
+Swiss feminists could also have made their own parallel state, their own institutions, with the same authority, or absence of authority, as the institutions built by men, or they could have completely rejected the whole system, as anarchists like Spooner would suggest.

 ---